jenjenkayi/Staybnb/README.md

 <img width="1108" alt="Screen Shot 2022-10-23 at 2 53 45 PM" src="https://user-images.githubusercontent.com/92122927/197420045-d631776f-487e-47ff-b6a8-29806783d78a.png">
 <img width="1174" alt="Screen Shot 2022-10-23 at 2 54 01 PM" src="https://user-images.githubusercontent.com/92122927/197420049-43e1a13d-4503-4b08-9ced-fdffe45b6266.png">

+## Getting Started
+Below are instructions on setting up the project locally.
+1. Download or Clone the repo (run: git clone https://github.com/jenjenkayi/Airbnb.git)
+2. Install NPM packages

+To test your code live in the browser, run:
+1. Run npm start so it will update with changes or Navigate to localhost:3000 on the browser